 G.T.
-Orlob: "State-of-the-Art Review of Mathematical Modeling of Surface Water Impoundments"
+Orlob: State-of-the-Art Review of Mathematical Modeling of Surface Water Impoundments

-This is both an appropriate speaker and topic with which to commence the proceedings; Professor Orlob is Chairman of IIASA's Task Group on the State-of-the-Art Survey of Water Quality Modeling to enhance the transfer of scientific and technological information on mathematical modeling between researchers/ developers, on the one hand, and potential users on the other.
+This was both an appropriate speaker and topic with which to begin the proceedings; Professor Orlob is Chairman of IIASA's Task Group on the State-of-the-Art Survey of Water Quality Modeling.
+Other members of the group are: